Senior Boarding (13-18)

 The Third and Fourth Form boys share dormitories with up to four others while the Fifth and Sixth form boys have twin or individual studies.
 All rooms are en-suite and are cleaned daily by our dedicated housekeepers and our Matron, Mrs Keenagh, oversees the laundry.

 There is a loyal team of house staff.
-The Housemaster, Mr Sharp, lives in the centre of the boarding house with his family, and he is supported by the tutors; Mr Briscoe, Mr Brooks, Mr Brown, Mr Jameson and Mr Judd.
+The Housemaster, Mr Sharp, lives in the centre of the boarding house with his family, and he is supported by the tutors; Mr Brown, Mr Colburn, Mr Hall, Mr Jameson and Mr Judd.

-Lodge takes part in all inter-house competitions and in recent years has enjoyed a three-year winning streak in Drama.
+Lodge takes part in all inter-house competitions and in recent years has enjoyed success in a variety of competitions, ranging from drama to hockey and badminton.
 Our participation in these is organised and overseen by the house prefect team, a group of Upper Sixth pupils chosen by the staff and students.
 They also assist staff with the smooth running of the house and most crucially are available to help support and mentor the other boys.

 For Mr Sharp the highlight of any week is the weekend.
 On Saturdays the boys have lessons in the morning and then many compete in matches against other rival schools during the afternoon.
 Mr Sharp and his family love standing on the pitch side cheering on the boys from the house.
-After Supper, their flat is open to all the boys where various snacks and an activity are usually on offer, with a particular house favourite being a big game of Uno.
-Sundays are a day of rest punctuated with Brunch, Chapel, Town Leave, Supper, and usually a film or a game such as Risk or Monopoly!
+After Supper there is a relaxed atmosphere in the house, during which Mr Sharp usually provides a snack, such as doughnuts or grilled chicken drumsticks, whilst encouraging the boys to engage in competitive games, often involving a pack of cards or a console!
+Sundays are a day of rest punctuated with Brunch, Chapel, Town Leave, Supper and a big game of football in the evening against Tower, our rival boys’ boarding house.

 Mr Charlie Sharp